-- This is the field to edit – whatever text you enter here will show on the navigation bar on the front end of the website despite the page title.
+- Find the field NAVIGATION LABEL.
+The text you enter here will show on the navigation bar despite the page title.

 - Save the menu.

-Change the navigation label BEFORE you make edits to the page title.
-That way, the navigation label will stick; it will override the page title even if you edit the title again.
+Change the navigation label BEFORE you edit the page title.
+That way, the navigation label sticks; it will override the page title.

 Edit a page title in WordPress